 Reengineering demand a strong technology base—however, that is not sufficient to generate profit

 The next option is reengineering.
-Instead, to making an exact copy, steps are taken to redesign components and the overall product to produce an imitation of the original products.
+Instead of making an exact copy, steps are taken to redesign components and the overall product to produce an imitation of the original products.
 Invariably, the reengineered version is of inferior quality.
 However, as there is no R&D cost, there is a possibility that the imitated version would cost far less.
 As imitation is of lower quality, customers will be willing to pay far less than the locally assembled one.
-At the price which customers are willing to pay, it’s often difficult to make a profit.
+At the price that customers are willing to pay, it’s often difficult to make a profit.

 There have been two major trends working in against the reengineering strategy for profiting from the industrial economy.
 The first one is that labor requirement is falling.
 The second one is about the increasing complexity of the capital machinery for performing the precision operation.
 Due to the lack of precise process technology, often the quality of the imitation suffers.